martinhli/INA-HomeAssistant-Project/README.md

 * Integrate Home Assistant Cloud with our Home Assistant System
 * Write Javascript code that can display a "dashboard" of all the information from connected devices
 * Start actually connecting devices lol
+* Get an UPS (need to find out which to get since idk what we're supposed to use)